 |Ring Doorbell Elite||2.4 GHz|

 |Ring Doorbell Pro||2.4 GHz or 5 GHz|

 |Ring Indoor Cam||2.4 GHz|

 |Ring Stick Up Cam||2.4 GHz or 5 GHz|

 If you have a Ring device that can use either frequency and a dual-band Wi-Fi router, you can choose which frequency you want to use.
 Try to use whichever one has fewer devices connected to it.

 But, for the fastest and strongest connection possible, use the 5GHz frequency and add a Ring Chime Pro.

 Why Change the Wi-Fi on the Ring Doorbell?

-If you change your Internet Service Provider (ISP) or your Wi-Fi network name and/or password for any reason, you will need to update your Wi-Fi network in the Ring app.
+If you change your Internet Service Provider (ISP) or your Wi-Fi network name or password for any reason, you will need to update your Wi-Fi network in the Ring app.

 Lastly, if your power goes out temporarily, you can use your phone’s hotspot to keep your Ring Doorbell functioning.
-All you have to do is turn your hotspot on in your phone’s settings and connect to it in the Ring app like a regular Wi-Fi network.
+Just turn your hotspot on in your phone’s settings and connect to it in the Ring app like you would a regular Wi-Fi network.